Mission Statement

 These Mercy values are the lived experience of St. Joseph’s School as we acknowledge that all individuals are created in the image of God.

-The Mercy values are:
+Our Mercy values are:

 Respect